Nimaoth/Nev/docs/configuration.md

 As these config files just specify plain values and can't contain any logic, more complex configuration has to be done using WASM or Nimscript plugins.

+The `keybindings*.json` files can only bind existing commands (builtin or from plugins).
+To create new commands plugins have to be used.

 ### How to override/extend configuration